Psychiatric Diagnostic Evaluation

 A behavioral health treatment plan is a document created by the client and treating professional that details a client’s current problems and outlines the goals, strategies, and techniques that will assist the client in overcoming mental health, situational, and behavioral issues.
 This plan is assessed and amended often as the client changes and goals and objectives are met.
 This is a free service.

 45 – 60 minute individual session in which the client and therapist interact using behavioral, psychological, and goal-oriented methods to help a person change and overcome problems in desired ways.
 Clinicians utilize a variety of techniques based on our treatment model, and length of treatment depends on assessed problems, rate of client change, and treatment goals.
-The time length of your session will depend on your insurance.
+The time length of the session will depend on the insurance or method of payment as well as the severity or complexity of the problems listed in the treatment plan. $125 *

 Employee Assistance (EAP) Counseling